yushundong/yushundong.github.io/_pages/about.md

 News
 ------
 * Dec.
-2024: We released Political-LLM, a comprehensive guidebook outlining the recent advances in the interdisciplinary area of political science and LLMs.
+2024: We released `Political-LLM`, a comprehensive guidebook outlining the recent advances in the interdisciplinary area of political science and LLMs.
 Check our [paper](https://arxiv.org/abs/2412.06864) and [online resources](http://political-llm.org)!
 * Dec.
 2024: Two papers accepted by AAAI.
 * Oct.
 2024: One papers accepted by TMLR.
 * Oct.
 2024: One papers accepted by BigData.